d5/tengo/docs/objects.md

 Copy() Object
 ```

-Copy method should a _new_ copy of the same object.
-All primitive and composite value types implement this method to return a deep-copy of the value, which is recommended for other user types _(as `copy` builtin function uses this Copy method)_, but, it's not a strict requirement by the runtime.
+Copy method should return a _new_ copy of the object.
+Builtin function `copy` uses this method to copy values.
+Default implementation of all runtime types return a deep-copy values, but, it's not a requirement by the runtime.

 ### Callable Interface